Oracle 11G R2 OLR :

 Profile signature is valid.

-Check if a specific remote GPnPD is resonding
+a specific remote GPnPD is resonding

 # $GRID_HOME/bin/gpnptool find -h=grac2